• Skip to primary navigation

 5. Pour into a butter greased 9x13 inch pan.
 Pour quickly and DO NOT scrape sides of pan (this can cause the caramel to crystallize and go grainy also.

-6. Once cooled, wrap individual pieces in waxed paper and store in an airtight container or bag.
-Will keep for several weeks if kept cool.
+6. Once cooled, wrap individual pieces in waxed paper or use in other recipes that call for caramel.
+Store in an airtight container or bag.
+Will keep for several weeks if kept in a cool, dry place.

 Notes